roytang/blog/content/notes/2020/10/1318057267246198784/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1318057267246198784/
-title: ''
 ---

 This is a test.
 Well, maybe all of life is a test.